edwinlim0919/edwinlim0919.github.io/_pages/about.md

   - /about.html
 ---

 Hi, nice to e-meet you!
-My name is Edwin Lim and I am currently a first-year PhD student working with [James Hoe](https://users.ece.cmu.edu/~jhoe/doku/doku.php) and [Akshitha Sriraman](https://users.ece.cmu.edu/~asrirama/).
-My research interests lie at the intersection of computer systems and hardware, with a focus on making modern Machine Learning applications more efficient and sustainable.
+My name is Edwin Lim and I am currently a first-year Electrical and Computer Engineering PhD student working with [James Hoe](https://users.ece.cmu.edu/~jhoe/doku/doku.php) and [Akshitha Sriraman](https://users.ece.cmu.edu/~asrirama/) at CMU.
+My research interests lie at the intersection of computer systems and hardware, with a focus on making modern Machine Learning (ML) applications more efficient and sustainable.
+In particular, my most recent research evaluates the potential of second-life GPUs and geographically distributed workload scheduling for more sustinable ML inference.

+I completed my undergraduate studies in Electrical Engineering and Computer Science at UC Berkeley (class of 2023), where I worked with [Sagar Karandikar]()

+Currently, I am on leave from my PhD to work at...
+(TBD)

+The best way to reach me is through email at eglim [at] andrew [dot] cmu [dot] edu.

 A data-driven personal website
 ======